XSS3cut10n3r/My-NSA-Codebreaker-2025/task7.md

 ### Initial Analysis

 I began by decompiling the APK using jadx-gui.
-The application appeared to be a Mattermost message archiver that automatically downloads files from channels and archives them.
+The application is heavily obfuscated, and really ugly in JADX.
+Here we see the FileDownloadWorker for the Mattermost message archiver app.
+It automatically downloads files from channels and "archives them" - it does something with them, that's what we need to exploit.

 <p align="center">
 <img src="images/jadx_overview.png" alt="JADX Overview"/>
 </p>

-Examining the source code revealed a custom archive format system with dynamic class loading for different file types (zip, 7z, tar, etc.).
+Examining the source code further revealed a custom archive format system with dynamic class loading for different file types (zip, 7z, tar, etc.).
 The format handlers are loaded from `/cache/zippier/formats/` and implement the `ZipFormat` interface:
 ```java
 public interface ZipFormat {
     String getExtension();